telerik/maui-docs/controls/rating/rating-shape-rating.md

 `RadShapeRating` exposes the `ItemShape` property of type `RadPathGeometry` which is used to define the shape of the rating items.

-For an easy and fast setup, the Rating includes several simple shapes that can be used for rating items out of the box.
+For a simple and fast setup, the Rating includes various simple shapes that can be used for rating items out of the box.
 This is accomplished through the static `Geometries`.
 The `Geometries` class exposes static properties that return predefined shapes.

 >tip For more details on `RadPath` and `RadPathGeometry`, refer to the [Path Overview article]({%slug path-overview%}).